MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/modern-controls/modern-control-slider.md

 A control with which the user can specify a value by dragging a handle.

 ## Description

 The user can indicate a value, between a minimum and a maximum value that you specify, by dragging the handle of a slider left-right or up-down, depending on the direction that you choose.
-Key properties for this control are OnChange, Value, Min, and Max.
+The key properties for this control are **OnChange**, **Value**, **Min**, and **Max**.

 ## General